 If you need a particular feature or tools, third-party or native integrations and add-ons may be included, pre-installed, or available via an app store.
 These can give your site advanced functionality and the option to offer far more services than the basic builder.

 Website builders FAQs

-Wix is the best website builder available.
-As well as being extremely popular, its huge template library of over 500 designs offers excellent design flexibility.
-New users have the choice of the Wix Editor or the Wix ADI building interfaces, providing a scale between more complex drag-and-drop customizability and an extremely straightforward, artificial intelligence-led service.
+Wix is the best website builder available, and the best cheap website builder (opens in new tab).
+It's extremely popular, and its template library of over 500 designs offers excellent flexibility.
+Users have the choice of the Editor or ADI interfaces, providing more complex drag-and-drop customizability or an extremely straightforward, AI-led service.

 What's the difference between a website builder and web hosting?

 Traditionally, web developers had to create code for a new site, then upload this to a web host’s servers, where it would be delivered to visitors.
 The same principles still apply, and many high-end sites are still built like this.
 However, the best website builders offer all-in-one site creation solutions that simplify things significantly, with various tools, an editor, and web hosting included.

 If you're wondering whether to choose a free website builder (opens in new tab), a premium plan is best if you want to utilize ecommerce or marketing.
 However, a free website builder will be more than good enough for simpler sites or smaller personal projects.

 Wix’s free-forever plan, for example, provides access to the entire builder, so you can create a site without spending a cent.
 However, limitations include ads, the inability to connect a custom domain name, and restricted storage and bandwidth.
 If you're looking for ecommerce or marketing features, or want a professional business site, a premium plan is always best.

 This is a great example of the contrast when comparing free website builders vs paid (opens in new tab): a free builder will often be good enough for small personal projects, but business users should pay for a premium subscription, or look for the best cheap website builder deals (opens in new tab) to find a top service for less.